rbbl-cc/genre-police/readme.md

 ## about

-genre-police is a discord bot, that posts the genres to if a spotify link is posted without any context.
+genre-police is a discord bot, that posts the genres to spotify links that are posted without any context.

 ## usage